Unbroken (book): Synopsis

-Louis Zamperini grows up in a Christian home.
-In his youth he is a troublemaker in his hometown of Torrance, California.
-Louis steals and stashes food, liquor, and cigarettes.
-Louis is also bullied for his Italian background.
+Zamperini grows up in a Christian home.
+In his youth, he is a troublemaker in his hometown of Torrance, California, stealing and stashing food, liquor, and cigarettes.
+He is also bullied for his Italian background.

-Louis is caught by law enforcement and returned to his family.
-Although his father disciplines him with beatings, Louis’ behavior does not improve.
+Zamperini is caught by law enforcement and returned to his family.
+Although his father disciplines him with beatings, his behavior does not improve.

-Louis is led to pursue running by his older brother, Pete.
+Coached by his older brother, Pete, Zamperini soon begins to pursue running.
 Pete rides a bicycle alongside Louis as he runs home from school, ringing the bike bell as encouragement.
-This positive reinforcement changes Louis.

-Louis joins his high school track team, begins to win races, and becomes known as the Torrance Tornado.
+This positive reinforcement changes Zamperini, who then joins his high school track team.
+Subsequently, he begins to win races, and becomes known as the Torrance Tornado.
 Training at a college track facility, Louis becomes acquainted with James Sasaki, a man he presumes to be Japanese-American.

-Louis earns a place on the U.S. Olympic Team to compete at the 1936 Olympic Games in Berlin.
-Pete walks Louis to the train station for his departure to Germany.
-At the station Louis says that this first Olympic Games will just be a “try-out” for the next Olympics 4 years later in Tokyo, Japan.
+In 1936, Zamperini earns a place on the U.S. Olympic Team to compete in the Berlin Olympic Games.
+Pete walks his younger brother to the train station for his departure to Germany.
+At the station, Zamperini says that this first Olympic Games will just be a “try-out” for the next Olympics 4 years later in Tokyo, Japan.
 Pete tells Louis to never forget that “a moment of pain is worth a lifetime of glory”.

-At the Olympics, Louis participates in the opening ceremonies as the Olympic Torch is lit, and notices a Japanese contestant who politely nods at him.
-Competing in the 5,000 meter race against more experienced athletes, Louis first seems to fall behind.
-As the second lap bell rings, Louis remembers Pete’s words and rallies to place 8th with a time of 14 minutes, 46.8 seconds.
+At the Olympics, Zamperini participates in the opening ceremonies as the Olympic Torch is lit, and notices a Japanese contestant who politely nods at him.
+Competing in the 5,000 meter race against more experienced athletes, Zamperini first seems to fall behind.
+As the second lap bell rings, he remembers Pete’s words and rallies to place 8th with a time of 14 minutes, 46.8 seconds.

-Louis’ running career ends abruptly as World War II begins.
-Louis enlists in the United States Army Air Corps where he becomes a bombardier.
-He is assigned to the Pacific theater to a squadron based in the Hawaiian Islands.
-Louis and his crew grow close during this time.
+Following the start of World War II, Zamperini’s running career abruptly ends.
+He enlists in the United States Army Air Corps and becomes a bombardier, and is subsequently assigned to the Pacific theater to a squadron based in the Hawaiian Islands.
+Zamperini and his crew grow close during this time.

-When Louis’ plane, the Super-Man, bombs a Japanese target, it is hit over five hundred times.
+When his plane, the Super-Man, bombs a Japanese target, it is hit over five hundred times.
 Despite failed brakes, the crew is able to crash land at their air field.
 All but one of the crew survive the ordeal.

-As he awaits his next mission, Louis continues to train, trying to beat his own record.
+As he awaits his next mission, Zamperini continues to train, trying to beat his own record.
 His crew’s aircraft is replaced with a less reliable plane, the Green Hornet.
-While Louis’ crew understands that the Green Hornet is an unreliable plane, his superiors insist that it is flight worthy.
+While Zamperini’s crew understands that the Green Hornet is an unreliable plane, his superiors insist that it is flight-worthy.

-When his crew is assigned a search mission, Louis observes that their mission involves “a lot of ocean”.
+When his crew is assigned a search mission, Zamperini observes that their mission involves “a lot of ocean”.
 The Green Hornet crashes due to mechanical difficulties 850 miles (1,370 km) south of Oahu, killing eight of the 11 men aboard.